karmats/gocd-monitor/README.md

 ## Development
 To run the application in development mode, open a terminal and enter `npm run dev-start`.
 The server and client will be rebuilt when a js or jsx-file changes.
+To run tests, open a terminal and enter `npm test`.